michaelshiloh/robotaPsyche/studentPresentations.md

 world*
 Amina: *how robots, software, and specifically A.I. can create a more accessible world for people with different abilities*
 Fatima: *Akira Kanayama and his use of a robotic creature to create contemporary art*
-Tori: *Boston Dynamic Dancing robots, the role of robots in art, and critique*
+Tori: *Boston Dynamic dancing robots: Discussion and critique of the role of robots in art*
 Leo: *The ethics and use of robots/AI in military technology*
-Pangna: *Compare the concepts of robots in mythology and those in our modern world*
+Pangna: *Comparing the concepts of robots in mythology to those in our modern world*
 Maria: *Robots as Weapons* (Tentative title)
+Alpha: *Third world perspectives on robotics and AI*

 **Student Lead Discussions**